silverstripe/cwp/docs/en/developer.md

 `Link()` will return a URL for where a user goes to view the data in more detail in the search results.
 `Name` will be used as the result title, and `Abstract` the summary of the staff member which will show under the search result title.
+`getShowInSearch` is required to get the record to show in search, since all results are filtered by `ShowInSearch`.

 So with that, let's create a new class called `MySolrSearchIndex`: